The Ultimate Guide to Red Light Therapy for Neuropathy: Nerve Repair & Pain Relief

 The "Angiogenesis" Advantage

-Because Red Light Therapy triggers angiogenesis (the formation of new blood vessels), it addresses the root cause of DPN: lack of blood flow.
+Because Red Light Therapy triggers angiogenesis (the formation of new blood vessels), it may help address one contributing factor to DPN: lack of blood flow.

 A systematic review of clinical trials found that photobiomodulation (RLT) significantly reduced neuropathic pain and improved tactile sensitivity in diabetic patients.

-- The Result: Patients didn't just feel "less pain"; many regained the ability to feel the ground beneath their feet, which is critical for balance and preventing falls.
+- The Result: Patients didn't just feel "less pain"; some patients reported improved tactile sensation and better ability to feel the ground beneath their feet, which is critical for balance and preventing falls.

 See the clinical evidence: Systematic Review: Effect of Photobiomodulation on Diabetic Neuropathy.